Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/tutorials/2-dataSource.md

     );
     ```

-    The data source will now have a data structure as shown below (existing components that are not changed in structure is greyed out):
+    The data source will now have a data structure as shown below (existing components not changed in structure are greyed out):

     ![UML Diagram for the database](2-extraFiles/GIVE_DB_vlc_cyto.png)